Educational Management

 A Retention Framework as the Major Recruitment Strategy

 by Raymond Lee As a deputy principal of an international school in Hong Kong, I have come to realise that the retention of teachers is as crucial as their recruitment.
+While we often focus on hiring and training new educators, we must also prioritise strategies that keep our talented teachers engaged and satisfied in their

 A Retention Framework as the Major Recruitment Strategy Read More »